siyad01/Connect_app/README.md

    CLOUDINARY_URL=your_cloudinary_url
    ```

-## 📸 Screenshots
-(Add screenshots of your app here)

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork the repo, create a feature branch, and submit a PR.

-## 📜 License

-MIT License © 2025 Siyad01

 ## 📬 Contact

-For any queries, reach out via [LinkedIn](https://linkedin.com/in/yourprofile) or email at `your-email@example.com`.
+For any queries, reach out via [LinkedIn](https://www.linkedin.com/in/muhammed-siyad-7bb726234/) or email at `msiyad254@gmail.com`.
 Let's Connect! 🚀